RF-3DGS: Wireless Channel Modeling with Radio Radiance Field and 3D Gaussian Splatting: Experimental Result and Evaluation

-In summary, these comparisons demonstrate that RF-3DGS achieves significantly higher radio radiance field reconstruction quality, faster training and rendering speed compared to other methods.
+In summary, these comparisons demonstrate that RF-3DGS achieves significantly higher radio radiance field reconstruction quality, faster training speed, and faster rendering speed compared to other methods.
 Additionally, RF-3DGS requires only tens of samples to reconstruct the radiance field across a large lobby while providing an explicit geometric representation.
-These features and high performance underscore the potential of RF-3DGS in upcoming 6G network applications.
+These features and high performance underscore the potential of RF-3DGS in future 6G network applications.

-\textbf{Application in Wireless Communication:} To evaluate the effectiveness of RF-3DGS in wireless communication, we consider an application scenario where the Rx-side AoA-gain spectra are used to guide the Rx array in performing angle-domain CBF for signal reception.
-In this context, the AoA of the maximum-gain path is primary concern.
-The following results illustrate the angle deviation of RF-3DGS with different types of spectra.
-As shown, although the CBF and TCBF spectra fail to accurately represent the scene geometry, they can still support simple beamforming tasks, though with some performance loss.

-\textbf{CSI-spectrum Prediction:} Another key feature of RF-3DGS is its capability to encode comprehensive CSI.
-In this paper, we tested its capability to represent the AoD and delay, which are critical in wireless communication.